Running your own firm can be a big, bold risk.

 - Your competitors

-Note that these are only a few (but nonetheless important) guide points to kick off your firm ownership journey.
+These are only a few but nonetheless important guide points to kick off your firm ownership journey.
+Let’s get into each below.

 Learn About Accounting Business Structures